What is rosacea?

 - Chalazions, which are small, usually painless lumps on the eyelid, caused by blocked oil or meibomian glands.
-(Not to be confused with styes, which result from infection.
-Styes are painful and tend to occur near the eyelashes.)
+These are not to be confused with styes, which result from infection.
+Styes are painful and tend to occur near the eyelashes.

 Causes of rosacea

 The exact cause of rosacea has not yet been established.
 It is possible that it is an autoimmune response, a reaction to high skin pH, a response to undiagnosed food sensitivity or the result of a high number of demodex folliculorum mites on the face.
 There may also be a genetic component.

 According to present knowledge, there is no way to prevent rosacea from beginning, and there is currently no way to entirely eliminate the condition.

 There is some evidence that rosacea’s facial flushing is caused by the body’s sympathetic nervous system becoming stimulated.
 The sympathetic nervous system is the part of the nervous system that is involved in activating the fight or flight response.
 It is activated by strong emotion or physical stress.

 Research has shown that rosacea can be triggered by various physical and environmental factors, such as weather conditions, exercise, cosmetics or certain foods.
 Many people with rosacea find it helpful to keep a diary of their outbreaks in order to narrow down what their particular triggers are.

 - Exfoliant, abrasive or astringent facial products

 - Makeup containing oils